 People say a lack of coordination is hampering distribution of aid and relocation has been slow.

-With a population of approximately 1.7 million, Maluku is one of Indonesia’s least populous provinces.
+With a population of about 1.7 million, Maluku is one of Indonesia’s least populous provinces.

-Home to more than 260 million people, Indonesia has frequent seismic activity due to its location along the Pacific “Ring of Fire,” the string of seismic faults around the Pacific Ocean.
+Indonesia, home to more than 260 million people, is prone to earthquakes and volcanic eruptions due to its location along the “Ring of Fire,” the string of seismic faults around the Pacific Ocean.